amehta7/ComfySloth/README.md

-# ComfySloth - using Auth0(for Authorization) and Stripe(for payment using Netlify)
+#### ComfySloth

+- Designed and developed ComfySloth, an e-commerce platform using React.js.
+Leveraged Axios for seamless data fetching, Styled-Components for a modern and visually appealing UI, Auth0 for secure user authentication, Stripe for payment processing, and React-icons for enhanced visual elements to provide a seamless online shopping experience.

-## Project URL :
+##### Project URL :

 https://comfyslothapp.netlify.app/

-Check out our products for the very best in unique or custom, handmade pieces from our shops.

-## Installation
+##### Installation

 To run this project, install it locally using npm:

 1. $ npm install
 2. $ npm run dev

-### Set up your .env file with your values to run this project.
+##### Set up your .env file with your values to run this project.

 .env vars :
 1. REACT_APP_AUTH_DOMAIN